TV Tropes Needs Your Help

 - Boomsticks appear in Magi-Nation, as seen here◊.

-- Ieyasu Tokugawa from Samurai Warriors has a spear with a cannon attached to it.
+- Ieyasu Tokugawa from Samurai Warriors wields a spear whose head unfolds to reveal a cannon.

 - The awesomest version of this ever is, of course, the Pfhor fighter shock staffs in Marathon.
 They're swung like a staff even when doing long range.

 - A number of computer-based RPGs have staffs with a "pre-programmed" blast that even a non-mage can fire off.

 - Any staff in the Heretic and Hexen series of games is a Boom Stick, due to the fact that those games are FPS.

 - In Saints Row and its sequel, one of the most powerful weapons is the 'Pimp Cane' which is... well, a stick.
 With a built-in shotgun, which is obscenely powerful, capable of blowing up a car with two blasts or so.
 At impressive range, even...

 - The Guardian class had these in Tabula Rasa; it was their class weapon capable of dealing considerable damage in hand to hand combat as well as firing type-specific ranged attacks.
 Electrical staves fired ball lightning, Incendiary staves fired... well, fireballs, and so on.
 You get the idea.